Rivercraft911/InfiniteRecon/README.md

 ## Security Notes

 - Keep your `.env` file private and never commit it to repositories
-- Use strong API keys and rotate them regularly
-- Consider adding authentication to the dashboard
 - Be mindful of local privacy laws and regulations

 ## Future Plans